-The following is the historic architect’s description of our building, which was part of the successful application for designation of Fountain’s Historic District (the “C” designation means that it “contributes” to the historic character of the district):
+The following is the historic architect’s description of our building, which is a part of Fountain’s Historic District on the National Register of Historic Places.

 This front-gabled Greek Revival-style church has Flemish-gables at the façade and rear (south) elevation, and crenellated towers at the front (northeast and northwest) corners.
 It is nine bays wide and seven bays deep with each tower measuring two bays by two bays.
 The church features a running-bond brick veneer, a slate roof with modern metal coping at the parapet, a soldier course water table, and stained-glass windows with brick lintels and limestone sills throughout.
 Paired, batten front doors with a basketweave brick surround are centered on the façade below a large, tripartite Gothic-arched window with soldier-course brick arch with limestone keystone.
 The corner towers feature Gothic-arched upper-level windows with soldier-course lentils and limestone keystones and sills, soldier course water table, and basketweave and corbelled brick bands below the parapet.
 The first two bays of left (east) and right (west) elevations of the church are an extension of the corner towers with matching windows and parapet details.
 The rear three bays of the side elevations feature tall narrow Gothic-arched windows with pointed arch brick surrounds with limestone keystones, and there is a six-paneled door on the right elevation.